 Child Custody And Relocation In Ohio

 For unmarried and divorced parents, relocating with their children can be tricky.
-The move may have a potential emotional impact on your child, and you may face significant legal challenges if you leave the state.
+The move may have a potential emotional impact on your child, and you may face significant legal challenges if one of you leave the state.

 You will need the help of an experienced family law attorney to get through this challenging time.
 At Mahaffey & Associates, our child custody lawyers empower our clients by helping them retain more control of the legal process.
 They can help you work out a child custody agreement plan that the court will accept as equitable for everyone.